Jakob Karl Ernst Halm: Scientific contributions

 While at the Royal Observatory, Cape of Good Hope, he was involved in follow-up work on the Cape Photographic Durchmusterung (CPD) of David Gill and Jacobus Kapteyn using radial velocities and proper motions.
 Repeated observations had already led to the discovery of two star streams by Kapteyn and Halm was able to identify a third (Halm 1911) associated with what he called "Orion-type" stars.
-This paper went on to say that stars appeared to obey a Maxwellian distribution, implying equipartition of energy, i.e., the less massive ones moved more rapidly than the massive ones.
+This paper went on to say that motion of stars appeared to obey a Maxwellian distribution, implying equipartition of energy, i.e., the less massive ones moved more rapidly than the massive ones.
 His conclusion was based on stellar masses derived from a number of well-studied binaries.
 Eddington showed, however, that stellar interactions, owing to their rarity, could not produce this result.
-However Halm's work was important in stimulating research on the subject.
+However, Halm's work was important in stimulating research on the subject.

 The paper concluded that there is a relation between spectral type and mass for stars.
 This was the first announcement of the mass–luminosity relation, later elaborated by many others.

 His work on determination of magnitudes from photographic plates led him to an improved understanding of reciprocity failure, on which he published a paper, leading to the Kron–Halm catenary equation.